andywillis/blog/README.md

-# Journal
+# Journal Playground

-A simple blog with a focus on accessibility and performance.
+A playground for experimenting with building a simple blog with different FE libraries - with a focus on accessibility and performance.

 All posts are written in markdown.
 A conversion process renders the markdown to JSON that the component system can use to build the journal.